learn-co-curriculum/node-modules-require/README.md

 * JSON file
 * Folder (really an `index.js` inside of the folder)

 You've seen how to import a file in the greetings example, but what about npm and core modules?
 You just use the name of the module, e.g., for `express` use `require('express')` and for `fs` use `require('fs')`.
-The difference between core and npm modules is that you need to install the latter with `$ npm install NAME`.
+The difference between core and npm modules is that you need to install the latter with `npm install NAME`.

 When importing JSON files, you'll get JavaScript/Node object which is convenient.
 And importing a folder acts as another abstraction.
 For example, you have 20 utilities files, instead of requiring all 20 in each file, you just include the folder (really an `index.js` which in turn requires and exports the 20 files).